Q: Where do pitcher plants (Darlingtonia and Sarracenia) live?

 indicates that as many as six species are in the area.

-and Sarracenia is gadzillions of other places.
+places out of their ranges.
 I do not indicate these introductions.

 I noticed with some interest that in his 2002 book, Don Schnell resorted to referring to ranges of plants as